 Out of this, he decided to open up a store to provide all the foods which were hard to get.
 Today he runs a chain of shops very successfully.
 He started the shop because of his own need, and after discovering and confirming this need with many others, he made it work.

 Money has never been the issue and certainly not a reason for starting the business, but as he told me, it was the best thing he ever did.

 Being in business is not about making money.
 It’s a way to become who you are.

-Assuming that you’re very good at your job, learning the in and outs of running a business is essential before you start putting your life into it.
+Assuming that want to be very good at your job, learning the ‘ins and outs’ of running a business is essential before you start putting your life into it.